Manhattan’s Top Criminal Lawyer

 Until the warrant is vacated or set aside, you are at risk of being picked up on the warrant to be brought back before the court that issued the warrant.
 An attorney can help you resolve the case quickly and minimize the time you spend in custody or avoid going into custody altogether if the warrant can be quashed or set aside.

-Attorney For Warrants In Manhattan
+Attorney For Warrants In NYC

 Other benefits of having an attorney early in the case is that an attorney can help you surrender on the warrant without giving the law enforcement officer a chance to interrogate you about the accusation.
 The attorney can help you assert your rights under the Fifth Amendment to remain silent and the Sixth Amendment to be represented by counsel.